 Near the open air museum's entrance gate stands the Kitakami City Museum.
 The museum displays additional exhibits of Buddhist art, natural history and the cultural history of Kitakami City and the surrounding area.

 Kitakami and Tokyo are connected by hourly trains along the Tohoku Shinkansen.
 The one way trip takes three hours, costs around 13,000 yen and is covered by the Japan Rail Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass.

 From Kitakami Station, it is a 20 minute walk to Tenshochi Park or 45 minute walk to the open air museum.
-There are also buses (310 yen one way) between Kitakami Station and the park; however, they tend to get stuck in traffic jams during the peak of the season.
-The park can alternatively be reached in a five minute ferry ride across the river (350 yen one way) during the cherry blossom season.
+The park can alternatively be reached in a five minute ferry ride across the river (400 yen one way; not operating in 2022) during the cherry blossom season.